The Treasure of the Sierra Madre: Story within a story: The Legend of La Mina Agua Verde

-During the 1870s, three American students from a distant college are on vacation in Arizona.
+During the 1870s, three American students from a distant college are on vacation in Arizona, among them Harry Tilton.
 As guests of a local priest, they secretly copy a map of La Mina Agua Verde – the Green Water Mine – found in the cleric's library.
-The boys enter into a partnership with a number of seasoned prospectors, among them Harry Tilton, who finance the 15-man party to rediscover the lost mine.

-The map leads them to the vicinity of the mine.
 After weeks of relentless excavation, a three-man crew unearths some rich gold-laden ore.
 They attempt to conceal their discovery from their fellow prospectors, but the deception is exposed.
 Their vengeful comrades murder them.
 The mine proves to contain immense quantities of gold.
-Harry Tilton, satisfied with his $28,000 of gold, departs from the dig early.
+Harry Tilton, satisfied with his share of the gold, departs from the dig early.
 He settles down on a farm in his native Kansas.
 Unbeknownst to him, the remaining 11 men are massacred by bands of Indians, and the mine sinks back into legend.
 Near the turn of the century, gold fever grips the world with the great gold rushes in the Alaska, Australia and South Africa.
 Tilton is coerced, against his better judgment, to lead an expedition to relocate the legendary Green Water Mine.
 The members of the prospecting party include the much younger Howard.

-Tilton fails to relocate the historic diggings.
-Disappointed members of his party become furious and try to extract the location from him by torture.
-They consider murdering Tilton, but he survives and returns to Kansas, only to find that his farm has been burned down in retaliation.
-Howard reports that Tilton fled the state, never to be heard of again.
-This ends Howard’s cautionary tale.

 Dobbs shares the legend of the Green Water Mine with Curtin, and has a premonition that he may be subject to a gold curse.
-Curtin discounts any “curse” associated with gold and holds that a person's character determines its effects; it may be used for bad or good.
+Curtin discounts any “curse” associated with gold and holds that a person's character determines its effects.

-With many oil fields beginning to shut down operation in Mexico and relocate to other countries, the two men are impelled to partner with Howard to seek gold.
-Curtin is skeptical as to the old man's fitness, but Dobbs assures him that Howard is indispensable to the success of their venture, wondering if the old timer will even entertain shouldering two greenhorn prospectors.
-Howard gladly consents, and offers to invest the bulk of his savings, $200, towards the endeavor.
-Dobbs discovers that his lottery ticket has netted 100 pesos, and Curtin, in turn, collects an outstanding loan repayment with interest to the amount of $200.
-With about $600 in pooled funds, the trio depart immediately by train for the city of Durango, in the Mexican interior.